carmichaeljr/CUtils/README.md

 [Ok   ]: 'XMLTag' class
 [Ok   ]: 'XMLFile' class
 ```
-## Todo/Fix
+### Todo/Fix
 * Add a reference counter to the object system along with getReference/deleteReference methods so an object can be deleted with its last reference
 * The file class needs some major work.
 It works as it is, but barely
 * Look into using templates to define classes.
 [This link](https://stackoverflow.com/questions/10950828/simulation-of-templates-in-c-for-a-queue-data-type) may be usefull
-* The GenericDictionary allows the addition of multiple keys with the same value
+* The GenericDictionary class allows the addition of multiple keys with the same value